emilioaristegui/project-4/README.md

 ## Introduction

-For this project, we will be evaluating the heart.csv obtained from Kaggle: https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset in order to traing a deep learning model to predict when a patient has a heart disease or not.
+For this project, we will be evaluating the heart.csv obtained from Kaggle: https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset in order to traing a deep learning model to predict when a patient has a heart disease or not with an accuracy of over 75%.
 This data set dates from 1988 and consists of four databases: Cleveland, Hungary, Switzerland, and Long Beach V. It contains 76 attributes, including the predicted attribute, but all published experiments refer to using a subset of 14 of them.
 The "target" field refers to the presence of heart disease in the patient.
 It is integer valued 0 = no disease and 1 = disease.

 ## Database & Variables